 |Administration||Solution Administrators configure the data providers and integrations to the Presentation Server.
 The Administration functions also include role-based access control to data and features.|

-For more information about the functions available in the TrueSight console, see .
+For more information about the functions available in the TrueSight console, see Quick tour of the TrueSight console .

 IT Operations and specialists use application monitoring to observe the performance and health of active applications, to perform diagnostics, and to trace application transactions.
 Specialists responsible for understanding how applications will behave before introducing changes in production might generate synthetic transactions to predict application performance and health.